nyonson/raiju/README.md

 ## candidates

-Find the best nodes to open a channel. `candidates` lists nodes by a few hearistics from best to worst. `candidates` does not open any channels though, that needs to be done out of band with a different tool such as `lncli`. `candidates` just lists suggestions for now and is not intended to be automated (for now...).
+Find the best nodes to open a channel. `candidates` lists nodes by a few hearistics from best to worst. `candidates` does not open any channels though, that needs to be done out-of-band with a different tool such as `lncli`. `candidates` just lists suggestions and is not intended to be automated (for now...).

-Theoretically these are desirable nodes to open channels to because they are well connected, but far (a.k.a. fees) away from the current node.
+Theoretically these are desirable nodes to open channels to because they are well connected, but far (a.k.a. much fees) away from the current node.
 The `Distant Neighbors` metric is the number of channels that node has with distant nodes from the root node.

 ```
 $ raiju candidates